Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 19

-Position the safety hooks on the upper heads of the spring compressor.
+Fit the safety hooks on the upper heads of the coil spring compressor.
 Screw the wing nuts by hand.

-Position the safety hooks on the spring compressor
+Fit the safety hooks on the coil spring compressor

 Op 20

-Tighten the 2 elements of the spring compressor gradually and alternately.
+Tighten the 2 elements of the coil spring compressor gradually and alternately.
 Use the 1/2'' ratchet.

-Tighten until the upper spring support fitting is released from the spring pressure.
+Tighten until the upper spring seat is released from the spring pressure.

-Tighten until the upper spring support fitting is released from the spring pressure.
+Tighten until the upper spring seat is released from the spring pressure.

 Tighten the 2 elements of the spring compressor